Launching one of the most important searches of our time for a wild animal

 The race to save Saola is one of the highest priority conservation challenges of our time, requiring an unprecedented level of global support and cooperation.

-We are a US registered 501(c)(3) nonprofit organization, and the only charity in the world devoted to saving the Saola from extinction.
+The Saola Foundation is a US registered 501(c)(3) nonprofit organization, and the only charity in the world devoted to saving the Saola from extinction.

 We are a small, deeply committed group of field conservationists, with decades of collective experience in the Saola’s range, and in the effective leadership of non-profit organizations.